The next time you check your credit score, you might discover it has taken a tumble because of a seemingly small mishap on your part.

 Ignoring collectors by muting the ringer on your phone or sending their calls to voicemail can eventually result in a blemish — in the form of a collection account — on your credit report.

+Fortunately, credit bureaus also now ignore medical collection debt once it’s paid off.
 Still, tending to medical bills promptly can help you avoid a credit blemish in the first place.

 7. Too many credit card applications